Hennops Hiking Trails: Hiking Guide

 The easy part

 You’ll start along the river, where your first attraction will be the Hospital cave.
 Continue straight with the path where you’ll cross the river the first time via a suspension bridge.
-You’ll get to a crossroad, where you continue left with the krokodilberg trail.
+You’ll get to a crossroad, continue left with the Krokodilberg trail.
 This is also the end of the Dasie trail and the first escape route that’ll lead you back to the start of the trail.

-After the crossroad, you’ll head straight to the mountain.
+After the crossroads, you’ll head straight to the mountain.
 This is where the first ascend starts and where the trail starts to become more moderate.
 You’ll make your way up the mountain until you get to a ladder connecting the next part of the route.
 Here is the second part of the trail’s escape route, and I would highly recommend you take the escape route if you are tired.

 hennops-hiking-trail